It started with poo……

 Supporting new British talent.

-We are not a designers but having worked in the University sector, it made sense to tap into the creativity and expertise of young fashion design students.
-We created a competition with a cash prize for the hard pressed students at Nottingham Trent University and they came up with a solution - a multifunctional bag for the doggy paraphernalia which could function as an accessory to carry a few other essentials: a wallet, keys and phone.
-It was the start of a long and enjoyable relationship with the university – one that we have maintained.
+We are not designers but having worked in the University sector, it made sense to tap into the creativity and expertise of young fashion students.
+We created a competition with a cash prize for the hard pressed students at Nottingham Trent University and they came up with ideas and suggestions.
+We took these to Lee Mattocks, a product designer and owner of MATTOX LTD. Lee brought our design ideas to life and helped create a multifunctional bag for doggy paraphernalia.
+It also functions as an accessory bag to carry a few other essentials: a wallet, keys and phone.
+It was the start of a long and enjoyable relationship with the university, and with Lee – one that we have maintained.
 We even attended the student graduation ceremony and shared a glass of bubbly.

 Barking Bags was born!